alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-15-0004-retro-dachshund-rigged.md

 Rigged and animated the PS1 Dachshund that I modeled and textured last year.

 I lost too much time trying to export from Blender as a GIF.
-Next time I’ll just drop the frames into Krita and make the GIF there.
+Next time I'll just drop the frames into Krita and make the GIF there.